Chan Jian Xiang - Project Portfolio Page

 Expected: Shows the list of available modules with keyword ‘Engin’

-Test case:focus mod
+Test case:focus mod->find 2113

 Expected: Shows the list of modules with keyword ‘2113’

-Test case:focus task
+Test case:focus task-> find deadline

 Expected: Show list of deadline modules -